bknopp71/CS5621_HW2/README.md

 - *Chalcopyrite*
 - *Molybdenite*

-All images have corresponding metadata stored in both CSV and JSON formats.

 ## Metadata
 All image classes have metadata stored in both CSV and JSON formats.
 The files are identical in content and follow the same labeling scheme.
 Each image has an associated set of metadata fields, as shown below.